Learn something new every day

 Another way voluntary retirement is used is during tough economic times for the company.
 Sometimes during periods of recession, a company is forced to lay off some of its workers.
 In order to mitigate this impact on a larger volume of its workforce, the company may offer a voluntary retirement plan to its older workers.

 The challenge for individuals when choosing early retirement, is that many retirement programs are subject to certain laws about when a person can access funds.
-In addition, the individual must be sure they are fully vested into a company plan so they can get the full range of benefits when choosing voluntary retirement.
+In addition, the individual must be sure they are fully vested into a company plan so they can get the full range of benefits when choosing to retire voluntarily.
 Most of these rules involve a minimum age or length of service with the company to get the benefits.

 In certain countries, voluntary retirement is referred to as a “golden handshake.”
 This comes in the form of a clause in the employee's contract that mandates certain payments in the form of a severance package when the person chooses early retirement.
 Most of the time, this policy includes cash or some sort of vested interest in stock options.
 The concept of the golden handshake is considered relatively common among high-ranking individuals within companies such as the financial sector.
 It often causes controversy due to the fact that some of the executives receiving these incentives lost money for the company during their tenure, but were guaranteed certain benefits upon leaving the firm.